 Nonresidents: $8,000 per year

-- Incoming freshman (resident or nonresident) or transfer student (resident)
+- Incoming first-year resident or nonresident, or resident transfer student

-- Completed the CU Boulder First Generation Scholarship application by March 15, 2022
+- Complete the CU Boulder Scholarship Application, and when prompted, complete the CU Boulder First Generation Scholarship application by March 15, 2022

-- Nonresidents must have received the Presidential Scholarship or CU Boulder Chancellor's Acheivement Scholarship
+- Nonresidents must be offered the Presidential Scholarship or CU Boulder Chancellor's Achievement Scholarship

 - Continue to meet eligibility requirements (i.e. undergraduate, demonstrated financial need).